Chicone/backup_wine_analysis/docs/source/README.md

 ### Required Format

-Each sample must be stored in its own `.D` folder (as typically exported by Agilent ChemStation or similar software).
+Each sample must be stored in its own `.D` folder
 For example:
 ```
 datasets/